Last Updated on 23 December 2025 by Cycloscope

 - dress conservatively

-Taking a bike on local transports while cycling Morocco
+Taking a bike on local transport while cycling Morocco

 Railways in Morocco are not very extensive.
-An Atlantic line connects Tanger to Casablanca, finishing in El Jadida on the coast and extending to Marrakech inland, Fez is also connected as it’s Oujda near the impassable border with Algeria.
+An Atlantic line connects Tanger to Casablanca, finishing in El Jadida on the coast and extending to Marrakech inland.
+Fez is also connected, as it’s near the impassable border with Algeria, in Oujda.

-Taking a bike on trains is not very easy, the bike should be packed and partially dismantled, so the best way to skip boring sections is by coach buses or collective taxis.
+Taking a bike on trains is not very easy; the bike must be packed and partially dismantled, so the best way to skip boring sections is by coach or collective taxi.

-Coaches connect most cities and towns in Morocco, every city has got a few long-distance bus stations while in the village you’ll have to ask where is the stop.
+Coaches connect most cities and towns in Morocco; every city has a few long-distance bus stations, while in the village, you’ll have to ask where the stop is.

-You don’t need to pre-book a space for your bike, just show up with it and there should be no problems – maybe arrive a few minutes in advance if your bus is starting off from your location (otherwise, if you’re by a stop on the way, it will make no difference).
+You don’t need to pre-book a space for your bike; just show up with it, and there should be no problems – maybe arrive a few minutes in advance if your bus is starting from your location (otherwise, if you’re by a stop on the way, it will make no difference).

-You’ll be asked a small fee by the person who takes care of the luggage, the fees are negotiable (we paid the equivalent of 5$ per bike from Casablanca to Essaouria, and our Moroccan warmshower said it was fair, shorter routes might be a bit more expensive in comparison).
+You’ll be asked for a small fee by the person who takes care of the luggage; the cost is negotiable (we paid the equivalent of $5 per bike from Casablanca to Essaouira, and our Moroccan warmshower said it was fair; shorter routes might be a bit more expensive in comparison).

 Surprisingly, hitchhiking with a bike is not that easy in Morocco.
 Elena tried a few times without success.